iecse/OrderOfChaos_TechTatva2025/17.One Flip/One Flip.md

 ---

 ## Input
-- The first line contains an integer t (1 ≤ t ≤ 10^4) — the number of trials.
+- The first line contains an integer t  — the number of trials.

-- Each trial begins with an integer n (1 ≤ n ≤ 10^5) — the number of stones.
+- Each trial begins with an integer n  — the number of stones.

-- The next line contains n integers a1, a2, …, an (ai ∈ {0,1}) — the glow of each stone.
+- The next line contains n integers a1, a2, …, an  — the glow of each stone.

 It is guaranteed that the sum of n across all trials does not exceed 10^5.
 ## Output